 We believe the choice of bariatric surgery with BMI of Texas is a very personal one.
 We will guide you in this process, but ultimately the final decision is yours to make.
 Everyone is different.
 All of the operations have shown to be successful.
 The best results are achieved when a patient is able to choose the right tool for them.
-The following chart will summarize some of the major differences between the operations.

 Don’t see the question you’re looking for?
 BMI of Texas has gathered their most commonly asked questions during the free informational seminars and compiled them in the Media Center.
 Please click here to view our most frequently asked questions!

 B.M.I. or body mass index is a number that we calculate to give significance to the relationship between your height and weight.
 It means something very different for a 7 foot tall man to weigh 300 pounds as opposed to a 5 foot tall woman weighing 300 lbs.
 This number helps us to account for these issues and to put people into categories that indicate how sick the extra weight is making them.